hyperdevs-team/morsa/README.md

 * **[Adrián García](https://github.com/adriangl)** - *Maintainer*

 ## Acknowledgements
-The ideas in this repository were based in the awesome work of the based on [Kakao](https://github.com/KakaoCup/Kakao) library that we used extensively to perform UI Testing with the traditional View system in Android.
+The ideas in this repository were based in the awesome work of the based on [Kakao](https://github.com/KakaoCup/Kakao) library that we used extensively to do UI Testing with the traditional `View` system in Android.
 Go check them out!

 ## License
 This project is licensed under the Apache Software License, Version 2.0.